Teeth (Lady Gaga song): Reception

 MusicOMH called "Teeth" the album's "biggest curveball" and said in its review, "It doesn't really go anywhere, the chorus getting mixed in with the verses, but it's still a compellingly dancey listen and may be indicative of where she's heading next".
 MuuMuses Bradley Stern described the song as a "stomping, hoot-and-holler-worthy chant-along" that invites listeners to "cut loose and ... well, sink their teeth into the music".
 He added, "It's an odd choice to end the album, though a surefire crowd pleaser for live shows if the addictive backing beat is anything to judge by".
 Popjustice rated the song six out of eight and said it "foray[ed] into Black Betty territory".
 PopMatters Evan Sawdey called "Teeth" Gaga's "most sonically adventurous song yet".
 Nick Hyman of Under the Radar said the song was the worst on the album.
-Vulture, an online blog associated with New York Magazine, included lyrics from "Teeth" in its "Best Lines" portal.

 In 2017, Billboard ranked "Teeth" number six in its list of the 100 greatest "deep cuts" in 21st century pop music, writing that "what makes 'Teeth' so remarkable isn't its implied carnality... but the seething aggression lurking not far below the song's surface".